gonzaloacosta/jenkins-custom/README.md

-# Jenkins TLS with aditionals tools
+# Jenkins TLS with DevTools

 The present dockerfile adding to jenkinsci:tls two additionals tools: